What are electronic cigarettes?

 Electronic cigarettes (also known as e-cigarettes or personal vaporizers) are an alternative to tobacco cigarettes.
-They are battery-operated devices that create an inhalable, water-based mist instead of smoke.
-The rechargeable battery powers a heating element called an "atomizer."
+They are battery-operated devices that create an inhalable mist (vapor) instead of smoke.
+The rechargeable battery powers a heating element called an "atomizer" or "coil."
 The element uses low heat to turn liquid in the cartridge, which contains propylene glycol, glycerin, food flavoring and nicotine, into a fog-like mist.

 There are many models of e-cigarettes available.
 Some look like traditional cigarettes, others look similar to a pen and some even look like small flashlights.
-Some have LED lights, some have built-in liquid reservoirs, others have combined atomizer cartridges, some are tubular and some are even rectangular boxes.
+Some have LED lights, some have built-in liquid reservoirs, others have combined atomizer cartridges.
 They come in all shapes and sizes and have different features for former smokers who wish to distance themselves from anything resembling a traditional cigarette or want a longer battery life and/or better performance.

 While anything containing nicotine cannot be called 100% safe, evidence from numerous studies strongly suggests that they are magnitudes safer than tobacco cigarettes.
 Harm reduction experts can point to research supporting that switching from cigarettes to a smokefree product will reduce health risks to less than 1% of smoking traditional cigarettes - nearly the same as non-smokers.
 For tobacco harm reduction health professionals, it is misleading and irresponsible for public health officials to tell smokers that smokeless products, such as e-cigarettes, are "not a safe alternative to smoking" simply because they are "only" 99% safer and not 100% safe.